10:00 AM-11:00 AM Courses

-- November 26: Alan Schechter, emeritus professor of political science, Wellesley College, “US Foreign Policy”
+- May 13: Alan Schechter, emeritus professor of political science, Wellesley College, “Trump and the New Congress”

-Course Coordinators: Ann Dolbear, Marian Stevens & Jill Strang Videographer: Bill Stanwood.
+Course Coordinators: Ann Dolbear, Marian Stevens and Jill Strang Videographer: Bill Stanwood.

 Minimum enrollment 6

-Teacher Tom Doran is a bassist/vocalist who has been playing locally for 48 years.
-He loves to talk about and play music, so if you do too, please join!
+Teacher: Tom Doran is a bassist/vocalist who has been playing locally for 48 years.
+In addition to playing, he loves to talk about and play music, so if you do too please join!

 Greater Boston Cultural Institutions

-Boston, a major cultural center, boasts a wealth of museums, libraries, gardens, historic destinations, art galleries, authors, etc.
+Boston, a major cultural center, boasts a wealth of museums, gardens, historic sites, art galleries, authors, etc.

 The following will visit WWLL this semester: